savarin/rateflask/README.md

 * [Validation: Does the model work?][validation]
 * [Application: Why do I care?][application]

 Presentation slides can be found [here][presentation].
-The charts were generated with R's ggplot via rpy2, and details can be found [here][charts].
+The charts for the presentation and shown here were generated with R's ggplot via rpy2, and detailed [here][charts].

 ### Requirements
 * numpy 1.9.0